gridsuite/deployment/README.md

 rpc_address: "0.0.0.0"

 broadcast_rpc_address: "<YOUR_IP>"

+enable_materialized_views: true
 ```

-During development, to reduce ram usage, it is recommended to configure the Xmx and Xms in conf/jvm.options.
+During development, to reduce ram usage, it is recommended to configure the Xmx and Xms in conf/jvm.options (v3.x) or conf/jvm-server.options (v4.x).
 Uncomment the Xmx and Xms lines, a good value to start with is `-Xms2G` and `-Xmx2G`.

 To start the cassandra server: